rhysmoggs/ms4-morgan-and-co/README.md

 Gmail setup and linking it to the website's functionality can be found in the deployment documentation [here](DEPLOYMENT.md).

 ## Stripe
-Stripe is used to handle payments.
+Stripe is used to securely handle card payments.
+Further information regarding Stripe's role in this project can be found throughout this documentation, especially in the [TESTING](TESTING.md) and [DEPLOYMENT](DEPLOYMENT.md) sections.

 ## AWS
+Further information regarding the AWS (Amazon Web Service) role in this project can be found throughout this documentation, especially in the [TESTING](TESTING.md) and [DEPLOYMENT](DEPLOYMENT.md) sections.
+A broad oversiht:
 - S3 Bucket service is used to handle static images and styling.
-- IAM is used to handle the authorization and access.
+- IAM is used to handle authorization and access.

 [Back to table of contents](#table-of-contents)